 Medications that keep your heart healthy if you have diabetes

-Learn about the links between diabetes and heart disease and medications that can help your heart stay healthy.
+Learn about the links between diabetes and heart disease and get information on medications that support heart health.

 mature woman with diabetes takes a heart medication

-According to the American Diabetes Association (ADA), adults with diabetes are almost twice as likely to have a heart attack or stroke as those without diabetes.
+Adults with diabetes are almost twice as likely to have a heart attack or stroke as those without the disease, according to the American Diabetes Association (ADA).
 Regular exercise and healthy eating can help keep your heart healthy.
-But your doctor may also recommend medication to help lower your risk.
+But your healthcare provider (HCP) may also recommend medication to help lower your risk.

 Here’s what you need to know about common contributors to heart disease, and the medications most often prescribed to treat them.